 To help with this, I have created ‘market personas’ to help me categorize different market types.
 Personas help because markets have similarities, and if you’ve seen one market of a certain type, personas can help you wrap your head around a new market you’re exploring.
 When looking at this, it’s important to remember that it’s not one-size-fits-all.
 A given market might exhibit characteristics of multiple personas, or might be transitioning between personas.
 You don’t need to use this as a hard and fast rule, but I think most markets can be described pretty well by just one or two of these personas.

-There are three main growth market personas that I think of:
+There are two main growth market personas that I think of:

 Investing in growth markets can be a good long term decision if you have reason to believe growth will continue.
 But don’t expect yield in the short term, because these markets are too expensive for that.
 Also, consider where things are in the economic and real estate cycle.
 These markets can be volatile, and could experience significant declines if you buy at a relative peak – many of these markets lost 30-50% in value from 2007 to 2012.
 In early 2018, I would avoid these markets.
 They have gained anywhere from 80-120% in price since 2012, and while I believe many of these markets will continue on a good long term trajectory, the 3-5 year outlook is less certain.
 With interest rates rising, and valuations already looking stretched, many of these markets are priced to perfection.
 For these markets, I would wait until the next broad market correction to consider investment.